 To see newsreel footage of the Great 1938 Hurricane, click here.

-This story was updated in 2018.
+This story was updated in 2019.
 With thanks to The Great Hurricane: 1938 by Cherie Burns.
 New England Historical Society subscribers can download our free premium, Weather History of New England, Six Storms That Changed Everything, here.
+If you'd like to read about a wild ride one family took during the storm, click here.